DEI Resources Page

 1. Centering our DEIA Commitment.
 You can see our DEIA Statement on our website by clicking here.

 2. Diversifying Faculty.
 Historically, our educational program faculty has consisted of between 15 and 20% people of color.
-For the 2023 Summer Workshop Program, we’ve increased that percentage to 50%.
+In 2023, 50% of our Summer Workshop Program faculty identified as BIPOC, and the same will be true in 2024.

-5. Workshop Guidelines.
-Each faculty member will work with their students to create a set of Workshop Guidelines for their workshop, which will guide how workshop participants interact and give feedback.
-This shared workshop-level commitment will help all participants feel included, and able to take the risks needed to make creative leaps.
+6. Workshop Environment.
+All faculty members will be expected to proactively create and maintain a tone and environment of trust, respect, and kindness in their workshops.
+This workshop-level commitment will help all participants feel included and able to take the risks needed to make creative leaps.

-6. Support.
-Staff and faculty will be equipped and able to respond in support of anyone who has been made to feel in any way unwelcome or disrespected.
+- All staff and faculty will be expected to respond in support of anyone who has been made to feel in any way unwelcome or disrespected.

-To ensure that every member of the FAWC community feels welcome, safe, and able to participate to their fullest extent, we expect all members of the FAWC Summer Workshop Program community – whether staff, trustee, instructor, student, or guest – to treat one another with respect and kindness.
-FAWC staff commit to rooting our behavior and interactions in the following Community Guidelines, and ask that the rest of our community members do the same (adapted from Resource Media):
+To ensure that every member of the FAWC community feels welcome, included, and able to participate to their fullest extent, we expect all members of the FAWC Summer Workshop Program community—whether staff, trustee, instructor, student, or guest—to treat one another with respect and kindness.
+FAWC staff commit to rooting our behavior and interactions in the following Community Guidelines, and ask that the rest of our community members do the same (adapted from Resource Media)

 - Be mindful of power dynamics.
 Power shows up in many different ways—be aware of the privilege and power you possess, as well as how you may be wielding your power unconsciously.